50 Shades of Teflon – Part 1

 Sometimes in dentistry teflon has been improperly used to isolate the operative field instead of the rubber dam; this is not correct.
 Teflon tape can sometime be helpful to improve the isolation, but it cannot replace the rubber dam.
 A correct isolation of the operative field is a necessary condition for all adhesive procedures and for endodontics; the rubber dam is the only tool that can guarantee a correct and stable isolation.

 Teflon is very useful in adhesive procedures, once rubber dam has been placed.
-Thanks to the resistance to acids, it can be applied on the adjacent teeth to protect them from the action of the etchant (Img.
-1).
+Thanks to the resistance to acids, it can be applied on the adjacent teeth to protect them from the action of the etchant (Fig. 1).
 It is also helpful to prevent bonding and resin excess, making the finishing procedures easier.
-This is true for both direct and indirect restorations (Img.
-2), in anterior and posterior areas (Img.
-3).
+This is true for both direct and indirect restorations (Fig. 2), in anterior and posterior areas (Fig. 3).

 the elements, to compensate the thickness of the matrix.
 A ring is then placed to adapt the matrix to the tooth.
-The ring is not always able to adequately shift the matrix against the tooth, leaving gaps that will bring to an overcontour and to a more difficult finishing procedure.
-It often happens in the opposite side of the wedge insertion (Img.
-5).
-Teflon in these cases can be easily compacted in the gap between wedge and matrix, pushing it towards the tooth between the wedge and the tooth itself; this will increase matrix fitting and the accuracy of the restoration (Img.
-6 and 7), with a regain of time during finishing procedures.
+The ring is not always able to adequately shift the matrix against the tooth, leaving gaps that will bring to an overhanging contour and to a more difficult finishing procedure.
+It often happens in the opposite side of the wedge insertion (Fig. 5).
+Teflon in these cases can be easily compacted in the gap between wedge and matrix, pushing it towards the tooth between the wedge and the tooth itself; this will increase matrix fitting and the accuracy of the restoration (Fig. 6 and 7), with a regain of time during finishing procedures.

-Img.
-2 – Even during veneer cementation teflon is really helpful to protect adjacent teeth.
+Even during veneer cementation, teflon is very helpful to protect adjacent teeth.

-Img.
-8 – When the wedge can´t completely pass between the teeth, teflon can optimize the matrix adaptation.
+When the wedge can’t completely pass between the teeth, teflon can optimize the matrix adaptation.

 Teflon is a cheap, easy to find product; it has no expiration date and it is very versatile.
 In this article, some of its many applications have been listed; its various qualities make it useful to simplify clinical procedures, photographic documentation, and the normal daily practice.